-As proposed, the design and massing of the east elevation of the building is inconsistent with the scale, character and context of the Ocean Beach Local Historic District.
+As modified from the previously proposed design and as currently proposed, the design and massing of the east elevation of the building is now consistent with the scale, character and context of the Ocean Beach Local Historic District.

 k.
 All buildings shall have, to the greatest extent possible, space in that part of the ground floor fronting a sidewalk, street or streets which is to be occupied for residential or commercial uses; likewise, the upper floors of the pedestal portion of the proposed building fronting a sidewalk street, or streets shall have residential or commercial spaces, or shall have the appearance of being a residential or commercial space or shall have an architectural treatment which shall buffer the appearance of a parking structure from the surrounding area and is integrated with the overall appearance of the project.